Arthritis Treatment in Kilkenny

 - Ankylosing spondylitis

 In Kilkenny Physiotherapy Clinic, we use a variety of approaches to treat OA.
-We use manual therapy, joint mobilisations, soft tissue techniques and sometimes electrotherapy, wax and heat to treat the pain.
+This includes manual therapy, joint mobilisations, soft tissue techniques and sometimes electrotherapy, wax and heat to treat the pain.
 We provide home exercise programmes which aim to strengthen weak muscles and stretch tight muscles.
-This helps to support the joint,therefore limiting further damage and promoting good function.
+This helps to support the joint, therefore limiting further damage and promoting good function.

-We may also prescribe orthotics to correct the alignment of the foot and remove some adverse forces on the joints.
+We may also prescribe orthotics to correct the alignment of the foot.

 Rheumatoid arthritis (RA)?

-Rheumatoid arthritis is an inflammatory disease causing inflammation of the synovial lining of the joints.
-It frequently affects the smaller joints such as the wrists, hands and feet.
-As the disease progresses the, it also affects the tissue around the joint, including tendons, fat pads and the sheath surrounding the tendons.
-Symptoms of Rheumatoid arthritis include pain, stiffness after rest, joint swelling and stiffness, general weakness, and fatigue.
+Rheumatoid arthritis is an inflammatory disease, causing inflammation of the synovial lining of the joints.
+It often affects the smaller joints, such as the wrists, hands and feet.
+As the disease progresses, it also affects the tissue around the joint, including tendons, fat pads and the sheath surrounding the tendons.
+Symptoms of Rheumatoid arthritis include pain, stiffness after rest, joint swelling, general weakness, and fatigue.